peteut/multimethods/README.rst

 Clojure, Rich Hickey, for coming up with the idea to generalize multimethods to use a custom dispatch function, and for publishing his implementation for the world to use (and port to different languages).
 Thanks, Rich!

+Thanks to Daniel Werner for the original implementation, tests, and this document - which I modified.

 Thanks to Matthew von Rocketstein for providing me with a setup.py, and to Eric Shull for raising the issue of proper namespacing and implementing a solution.